Blane245/musicgenerator/docs/CMG User Manual.md

 - Retention of defined sound generation files between working sessions,
 - The use of SoundFont files to produce Midi sounds,
 - The separation of sound generator into tracks that mimics the parts in a music score,
-- Three types of sound generators,
+- Four types of sound generators,
 - Room level sound compression, equalization, and volume controls, and
 - Previewing and recording of generated compositions.